How Does Google Generate Responsive Search Ads?

-Starting June 30th, 2022, you won’t be able to create expanded text ads (ETAs), which means responsive search ads (RSAs) will be the only option for creating new ads inside a standard search campaign.
+Since June 30th, 2022, you cannot create expanded text ads (ETAs), meaning responsive search ads (RSAs) are the only option for creating new ads inside a standard search campaign.

 If you want to learn how Google generates these ads, how you can measure their success, the pros and cons and how the switch from expanded text ads will affect performance, keep reading.